yeojunh/Simple-Calculator/README.md

 The main goal of this mini-project is to familiarize with Python and GUI with Tkinter.

-I followed a tkinter tutorial from freeCodeCamp.org and implemented additional features such as exponentiation, color theme, decimal points, tests and exceptions to create a more robust calculator.
+I followed a [tkinter tutorial from freeCodeCamp.org](https://www.youtube.com/watch?v=YXPyB4XeYLA&t=4729s) and implemented additional features such as exponentiation, color theme, decimal points and exceptions to create a more robust calculator.